CarlosFromNewYork/espeak/README.md

 ## eSpeak Compatibility

-The *espeak-ng* binaries expose the same command-line options as *espeak*, with several additions to expose new functionality from *espeak-ng* such as specifying the output audio device name to use.
+The *eSpeak-ng* binaries uses the same command-line options as *eSpeak*, with several additions such as specifying the output audio device name to use.
 The build creates symlinks of `espeak` to `espeak-ng`, and `speak` to `speak-ng`.

-The espeak `speak_lib.h` include file is provided in `espeak-ng/speak_lib.h` with an optional symlink in `espeak/speak_lib.h`.
-This file contains the espeak API as of 1.48.15, with a change to the `ESPEAK_API` macro to fix building on Windows, and some minor changes to the documentation comments.
-Thus, the C API is API and ABI compatible with espeak.
+The espeak `speak_lib.h` file is included in `espeak-ng/speak_lib.h` with an optional symlink in `espeak/speak_lib.h`.
+This file contains the eSpeak 1.48.15 API with a change to the `ESPEAK_API` macro to fix building on Windows, allowing the C API to be API and ABI compatible with eSpeak.

-The `espeak-data` data has been moved to `espeak-ng-data` to avoid conflicts with espeak.
-There have been various changes to the voice, dictionary and phoneme files that make them incompatible with espeak.
+Data from `espeak-data` has been moved to `espeak-ng-data` to avoid conflicts with eSpeak, as changes to the voice, dictionary and phoneme files of `espeak-data` have caused incompatibility issues.

-The *espeak-ng* project does not include the *espeakedit* program.
-It has moved the logic to build the dictionary, phoneme and intonation binary files into the `libespeak-ng.so` file that is accessible from the `espeak-ng` command line and C API.
+*espeak-ng* does not include the *espeakedit* program, and has moved the build logic into `libespeak-ng.so` to be accessed from the `espeak-ng` command line and C API.

 ## Historical Versions